adnguyen/adnguyen.github.io/CV/resume_online.md

 2017
 : __*Northern range limits of common forest ants is reflected in trade-offs between basal and induced cold tolerances*__, Society of Integrative and Comparative
 Biology Conference, New Orleans, LA (talk)

 2016
 : __*Implementing strategies to achieve reproducible research*__, BioLunch, University
 of Vermont, Department of Biology, Burlington Vt (talk)

+: __**Northern range limits of common forest ants is reflected in trade-offs between basal and induced cold tolerances**__, Evolution meeting, Austin, TX (poster)

 2015
 : __*Temperature adaptations in common woodland ants*__, BioLunch, University of Vermont, Department of Biology, Burlington VT (talk)

 2014
 : __*Surviving in a warming world: thermal adaptation in ants*__, BioLunch, University of Vermont, Department of Biology, Burlington, VT (talk)

 2013
 : __*Impact of environmental stress on thermal tolerance in Aphaenogaster picea*__ EcoLunch, University of Vermont Department of Biology, Burlington, VT (talk)

 : __*Physiological response to climate change in Aphaenogaster picea*__ , Northeast
 Natural History- Ant Ecology session, Springfield, MA (talk)

 2012
-: __*Heat shock proteins and thermal tolerance in Aphaenogaster picea*__, EcoLunch, University of Vermont Department of Biology, Burlington, Vt (Talk)
+: __*Heat shock proteins and thermal tolerance in Aphaenogaster picea*__, EcoLunch, University of Vermont Department of Biology, Burlington, Vt (talk)

 : __*Sequence and Cis-regulatory Evolution of Heat Shock Protein hsp83, in Social Hymenoptera*__, International Union for the Study of Social Insects- North
-American Section Meeting (IUSSI-NAS), Greensboro, NC (Poster)
+American Section Meeting (IUSSI-NAS), Greensboro, NC (poster)

 : __*Heat shock proteins and thermal tolerance in Aphaenogaster rudis*__, Aphaenophest, Petersham, MA (talk)